Huhngoku/ADVOCATE/doc/TraceReconstruction.md

 Equivalently, is a recv $r$ is stuck, we try to find recvs, that are concurrent to $r$, but happened before $r$ in the program run, and order then, such that they happen after $r$.
-In practice, we remove them from the trace such that $r$ is moved before them automatically, and let the program run freely after executing $r$, by adding the $X_e$ control element.
+In practice, we remove them and all other elements that are after them and in the same routine from the trace such that $r$ is moved before them automatically, and let the program run freely after executing $r$, by adding the $X_e$ control element.